-If you removing spent blooms on the tulips in your garden, they will come back as strong, healthy, and beautiful next spring.
+If you remove spent blooms on the tulips in your garden, they will come back as strong, healthy, and beautiful next spring.
 These symbols of the Netherlands have wonderful blooms, large, showy, and colorful, but they take a lot of energy from the bulb and plant, and you should cut them off your tulips when the blossom is spent.

 It doesn’t matter which variety or type of tulip you have in your garden; they need attention and care after the flowers wilt, which can make all the difference.